I didn't always used to carry a parasol, you know.

 So should you wear sunscreen on your head?

-Negative, unless you're rocking an undercut, a fade, or a buzz.
+If you're rocking an undercut, a fade, or a buzz you may want to add a sunscreen to your product lineup.
 With these haircuts, your hair's short length might mean that giving it a once-over with some SPF would serve you well.
 Find a sunblock that works for you and give your curls a spray before you go out and soak in those rays.

 Okay, but is all of this REALLY necessary?